-Dr. Allison Cameron was hired six months prior to the pilot episode.
+Dr. Allison Cameron is an immunologist that was hired to House's team six months prior to the pilot episode.
 House explicitly informed her that he hired her based on her looks because he believed that a pretty girl who went into medicine shows greater dedication compared to an ordinary-looking student because the former could have easily used her looks to get an easier job.
 Prior to working at PPTH, Cameron was a medical intern at the Mayo Clinic, and was one of the top students in her class in medical school.
 She hails from the Midwestern United States and that has a sibling, an unnamed older brother.
 Cameron is known for her honesty, sincerity, idealism and possesses a strong moral and ethical center.
 She is hyperopic and an atheist.
-Markedly flawed, she has complex relationships with her colleagues; not least of all with House.
+Markedly flawed, she has complex relationships with her colleagues; not least of all with House, with whom she had admitted to have been in love with.
 Cameron is occasionally hesistant and unwilling to perform House's bidding when she is required to deceive their patients and has gone to head-to-head with him before several times on the issue.
 In one episode, Cameron even disagrees with House about the best kind of cheese, maintaining that goat cheese is preferable.
 She has also shown extreme reluctance to deliver bad news to patients or their families.
 Despite this, she has been effective in gaining patients' trust and approval of diagnostic procedures when the need arises, in contrast to House's strong-arm methods.

 Her awkwardness with death was explained when she confided in House that she had once fallen in love and married when she was 21.
 However, the marriage lasted only six months ending with her husband's death due to thyroid cancer that had metastasized to his brain.
 She also revealed to Dr. James Wilson that she had met her husband shortly after he was diagnosed and that if they hadn't married, he would have died alone.
 Cameron was invited to move to Africa by Dr. Sebastian Charles, a world-renowned activist, a fellow immunologist and patient, and then later, on a date.
 She confided in Dr. Chase who expressed his doubt that she would go out with Dr. Charles despite their mutual attraction, simply because he wasn't House.
-At the end of the episode, she declined both offer.
-In Hunting, a HIV-positive patient accidentally coughed blood into Cameron's mouth and eyes, putting her at risk of contracting the disease.
+At the end of the episode, she declined both offers.
+In "Hunting", a HIV-positive patient accidentally coughed blood into Cameron's mouth and eyes, putting her at risk of contracting the disease.
 In order to make her take her final HIV test months later, House told her he loved her out of the blue; her mouth dropped open in shock and House quickly swabbed the inside of her cheek.
 Cameron later learned that House had opened her test results before she had a chance to find out herself, justifying his actions by citing the letter's confidentiality and that he had simply wanted to know.